flux-framework/flux-workflow-examples/example4/README.md

-### 1. Job ensemble submitted with a new flux instance
+### Example 4: Job Ensemble Submitted with a New Flux Instance

-- Launch a flux instance and submit one instance of io-forwaring job and 50 compute jobs, each spanning the entire set of nodes.
+#### Description: Launch a flux instance and submit one instance of an io-forwarding job and 50 compute jobs, each spanning the entire set of nodes.

-- **salloc -N3 -ppdebug**
+1. `salloc -N3 -ppdebug`

-- **cat ensemble.sh**
+2. `cat ensemble.sh`

 ```sh
 #!/usr/bin/env sh